Categories

 To enter the flat-rate tax scheme, you must meet the following conditions:

-- You do not have a job alongside your business where your wages are taxed by advance tax (typically a salaried job).
-As an employed self-employed person, you can apply the flat-rate tax only if you have withholding tax deducted from your wages - this is usually deducted from small earnings, for example, a DPP with a monthly income of up to CZK 10,000 (unless you sign a taxpayer's declaration).
+- You do not also earn income in a job where you would receive a salary taxed by advance tax (typically a full-time or part-time job).
+As a self-employed worker, you can only claim the flat-rate tax if you have withholding tax deducted from your wages - for example, if you earn extra income on a DPP with a monthly income of up to CZK 10,000 and you don't sign a taxpayer's declaration.

 - Your other income does not exceed CZK 50 000 per year.
-This limit applies to income from capital assets (interest on bonds, etc.), rents and other income under §8-10 of the Income Tax Act.
+This limit applies to income from capital assets (interest from bonds, etc.), rents and other income according to §8-10 of the Income Tax Act.

 - You are not a partner in a public partnership or a general partner in a limited partnership.

-The amount of the flat-rate tax for self-employed persons varies from year to year - it is based on the current average wage.
-Initially, the tax was a single fixed amount common to all taxpayers.
-However, at the beginning of 2023, an amendment to the law came into force which introduced 3 bands of flat tax.
+The amount of flat tax for self-employed persons varies from year to year - it is based on the current average wage.
+Initially, it took the form of one fixed amount that was common to all taxpayers, but at the beginning of 2023 an amendment to the law came into force which introduced 3 bands of flat tax.

 Type of band | Amount of business income | ||